PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-22 11:43:11
+Last updated: 2024-04-22 11:43:48
-Random Quote: It's just, I know I can be a jerk like him sometimes, and I do not want to be like him.
-Ever. - Max Mayfield
+Random Quote: Even in sin, you can still be a saint. - Don Neto